dturanski/spring-cloud-dataflow-examples/python-local-cf/README.md

 # Python local processor on Cloud Foundry

-Run a stream `time | python-local | log`  where `python-local` uses a local external Python app to process messages.
+Run a stream `time | time-transformer | log`  where `time-transformer` runs a local Python app to process messages.

 # cf push Spring Cloud Stream apps

+NOTE: For instructions to run this demo on pcfdev, see the last section.

-## Set up and run the Python processor
+## Assemble and push the Python processor

 ```
 $cd python-local-cf